garden-io/garden/docs/reference/providers/container.md

     gardenContainerBuilder:
       # Enable Remote Container Builder, which can speed up builds significantly using fast machines and extremely
       # fast caching.
+When the project is connected and you're logged in to https://app.garden.io the container
+      # builder will be enabled by default.
       #
-      # by running `GARDEN_CONTAINER_BUILDER=1 garden build` you can try Remote Container Builder temporarily without
-      # any changes to your Garden configuration.
-      # The environment variable `GARDEN_CONTAINER_BUILDER` can also be used to override this setting, if enabled in
-      # the configuration.
-Set it to `false` or `0` to temporarily disable Remote Container Builder.
-      #
       # Under the hood, enabling this option means that Garden will install a remote buildx driver on your local
       # Docker daemon, and use that for builds.
 See also https://docs.docker.com/build/drivers/remote/
+      #
+      # In addition to this setting, the environment variable `GARDEN_CONTAINER_BUILDER` can be used to override this
+      # setting, if enabled in the configuration.
+Set it to `false` or `0` to temporarily disable Remote Container
+      # Builder.
       #
       # If service limits are reached, or Remote Container Builder is not available, Garden will fall back to building
       # images locally, or it falls back to building in your Kubernetes cluster in case in-cluster building is